IsaacWritesCodeGithub/IsaacWritesCodeGithub/README.md

 ![YouTube Channel Art 2560x1440 px (4)](https://user-images.githubusercontent.com/104407881/165221293-d76c4a3f-c3a7-48c2-9917-0736a0e205d8.jpeg)

 ## 📝 About me
-My name is Isaac and I'm a software developer from the US.
+My name is Isaac and I'm a upcoming software developer from the US.

 And I like python...just a bit